d4rrrk/d4rrrk/README.md

 ### Hi
-I write synapse x scripts for the video game "Roblox"
+I write synapse x scripts for the silly video game "Roblox"

 That's about it really :3